 Your child's immunisation record

 Homeopathic immunisation is not a recognised form of immunisation and is not acceptable under the legislation.
-Therefore, it cannot be listed on an Immunisation History Statement
+Therefore, it cannot be listed on an Immunisation History Statement from the AIR.

 Essential information for schools